platform-mesh/architecture/adr/003_user-identifier-claim.md

 ### Confirmation

-* Verify that `username.claim` is set to `email` in the `WorkspaceAuthenticationConfiguration` resources on all KCP workspaces.
+* Verify that `username.claim` is set to `email` in the `WorkspaceAuthenticationConfiguration` resources on all kcp workspaces.
 * Verify that OpenFGA tuples reference users by email.
 * Document a runbook for handling email changes and GDPR erasure requests covering OpenFGA tuples, Kubernetes RBAC bindings, and audit logs.